cloudify-cosmo/docs.getcloudify.org/content/plugins/kubernetes.md

   * `cloudify.kubernetes.resources.StorageClass`

-### Deletion Propogation
+### Deletion Propagation

 Some Kubernetes resources create other Kubernetes resources.
 If you delete them, the default behavior of the Kubernetes Python library is to orphan those resources.
-To avoid that, you can provide a deletion propogation policy like this:
+To prevent this, create a propagation policy:

 {{< gsHighlight  yaml  >}}